 Read our latest updates:

-LDI funds offer an efficient means for pension schemes to gain exposure to the gilt market (to ‘match’ liabilities), without tying up too much money.
-In light of the continued falls in gilt yields, we review whether the LDI approach remains appropriate.Read more
+LDI funds offer an efficient way for pension schemes to gain exposure to the gilt market (to ‘match’ liabilities), without tying up too much money.
+In light of the continued falls in gilt yields, we review whether the LDI approach of borrowing cash to buy gilts remains an appropriate approach...Read more

 As Defined Benefit pension schemes become increasingly mature, more and more of them are moving into negative cashflow, i.e. paying more out in benefits than they receive in contributions.
 This quarter James Gardner and Russell Oades from our investment team discuss the impact of moving into negative cashflow.Read more